Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

 azd env get-values
 ```

-!!! tip "No passwords or other secrets are included in the `.env` file.
-Authentication is validated using managed identities, as a security best practice."
+!!! info "No passwords or other secrets are included in the `.env` file.
+Authentication is controlled using [managed identities](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) as a security best practice."

-## 4. Populate databases and container app
+## 4. Populate databases and deploy container app

 _We can now use these configured tools and SDK to perform some post-provisioning tasks.
 This includes populating data in Azure AI Search (product indexes) and Azure Cosmos DB (customer data), and deploying the initial version of our application to Azure Container Apps_.